 - Red – Successful delivery of the project/program appears unachievable at this stage.
 Multiple significant major risks and issues are evident and appear irrecoverable.
 Project time, cost and/or quality parameters appear likely to be exceeded if the project proceeds as is.

 The SRO is responsible for actioning recommendations made in the Gateway report.
 These recommendations are rated based on urgency and importance of actions required:

 - Red - To achieve success the project team should take action immediately.

 - Amber - The project or program should go forward with actions on recommendations to be carried out before the next Gateway review of the project or program.

 - Green - The project or program is on target to succeed but may benefit from the uptake of recommendations.

 A Gateway Recommendation Action Plan Template must be completed by the SRO for all red recommendations in the Final Report.
 It details the relevant actions for each recommendation and a due date.
-This template is available in our Gateway resources and must then be forwarded to the Gateway Unit within two weeks of the conclusion of the review.
+This template is available in our Gateway resources and must then be forwarded to the Gateway Unit within 2 weeks of the conclusion of the review.

 The Gateway Unit will monitor the progress of these actions and report to the Gateway Steering Committee (GSC) any high risk recommendations with outstanding actions.
 These are discussed at the Steering Committee Meeting with further action agreed by the GSC, if required.